talisainen/Scriptor-Jekyll-Theme/_posts/2022-10-26-linz-kepler-university.md

 {% include image_caption.html imageurl="/images/2022-10-26-linz/IMG_0448.jpg" title="" caption="caption="Johannes Kepler University campus" %}

-Travel tip: although there is an airport in Linz be sure to take the train, otherwise you might end up the only person who took a flight to the city.
+Travel tip: although there is an airport in Linz be sure to take the train, otherwise you might end up being the only person who took a flight to the city.
 In addition to that dubious achievement train schedule is much more flexible.